TokieSan/sent/README.md

+This is My fork for suckless' sent.
+Terminal presentations suck so this rocks.
+I have progressbar, custom color/font, bilenear patches applied, with some minor adjustments.

 sent is a simple plaintext presentation tool.

 sent does not need latex, libreoffice or any other fancy file format, it uses